evwilkin/patternfly-org/packages/v4/src/content/design-guidelines/styles/icons/icons_copy.md

 <Divider className="ws-icons-divider" />

 ## All icons
-<p>PatternFly uses custom icons and selections from [FontAwesome](https://fontawesome.com/icons).
+<p>PatternFly uses custom icons and selections from <a href="https://fontawesome.com/icons">FontAwesome</a>.
 PatternFly icons are two dimensional and flat.
 Navigate to FontAwesome’s website to download SVGs of any ‘fa’ icons.
 Click on any single pf-icon in the table to download it as an SVG.
-Download all icon SVGs [here](#).</p>
+Download all icon SVGs <a href="#">here</a>.</p>

-<p>If you’re a designer, these icons are the same set as the ones in the [PatternFly Sketch Design Kit](https://www.patternfly.org/v4/get-started/designers).
+<p>If you’re a designer, these icons are the same set as the ones in the <a href="https://www.patternfly.org/v4/get-started/designers">PatternFly Sketch Design Kit</a>.
 It is possible to use any FontAwesome icon as long it follows the guidelines above.</p>

 <p>If you’re looking to copy HTML for an icon:</p>
 <p>Use this for 'pficon' icons: <code>&lt;i className="pf-icon [insert-icon-name]"&gt;&lt;/i&gt;</code></p>